Working with 10 young members of the theatre group and devising a performance inspired by an existing text.

 COMPA / El Trono stems from the boys’ prison in La Paz where Ivan Nogales worked as a sociologist.
 This prison, also called EL Trono, had no activities for the boys who have been imprisoned for 2 to 3 years.
-Ivan developed programs and set up a theater group of boys from prison.
-Some of them are still active in the theater group now outside the prison walls.
+Ivan developed programs and set up a theatre group of boys from prison.
+Some of them are still active in the theatre group now outside the prison walls.

 Partner organisation: Teatro Trono/COMPA

 Place: El Alto in La Paz